Amy here...with a crazy story about my 16 year old sons car. (SPOILER ALERT: It has a happy ending!)

-I ran into the house to grab a bottle of the Best Glue Ever and a scrap of foam rubber I from which I cut off to use for a disposable "brush".
-I applied a layer of glue, thicker than typical for most crafting purposes.
+I ran into the house to grab a bottle of the Best Glue Ever and a scrap of foam rubber from which I cut off a scrap to use for a disposable "brush".
+I applied the Best glue Ever, in a thicker layer than typical for most crafting purposes.

 It was set aside to let the glue dry until the white glue turned pretty nearly clear.
 At this point, it is VERY sticky, grabs well, and forms a very strong, waterproof bond.